vg-json-data/sm-json-data/logicalRequirements.md

 #### resetRoom object
 A `resetRoom` object represents the need for the room to be in an initial state in order to perform a strat.
 A `resetRoom` object can have the following properties:
-* _nodes:_ An array containing the ID of nodes at which entering the room can work.
+* _nodes:_ An array containing the in-room ID of nodes at which entering the room can work.
-* _nodesToAvoid:_ An array containing the ID of nodes that Samus must not visit after resetting the room.
+* _nodesToAvoid:_ An array containing the in-room ID of nodes that Samus must not visit after resetting the room.
 If any of those nodes have to be visited, the `resetRoom` object cannot be fulfilled, regardless of where Samus entered the room.
-* _obstaclesToAvoid:_ An array containing the ID of obstacles that Samus must not destroy after resetting the room.
+* _obstaclesToAvoid:_ An array containing the in-room ID of obstacles that Samus must not destroy after resetting the room.
 If any of those obstacles have to be broken, the `resetRoom` object cannot be fulfilled, regardless of where Samus entered the room.
 * _mustStayPut:_ This property is mutually exclusive with `nodesToAvoid` and is only meaningful for `resetRoom` objects whose only `nodes` is the one they are at.
 If it is present and `true`, it is equivalent to having a `nodesToAvoid` property containing all other nodes in the room.

 In order to fulfill a `resetRoom` object, Samus must be able to do all of the following: